igembitsgoa/igem-wiki-starter/docs/index.rst

 1. Built-in theme that

    a) Looks great on all devices
-   b) Works with screenreaders and the like
+   b) Comes with a dark mode

 2. Markdown support
 3. Automatic uploads with WikiSync